duckietown/book-opmanual-duckiebot/src/preliminaries_hardware/circuits_batteries/index.md

 -->

-This is an unwanted effect which will cause the Raspberry Pi, if on, to reboot.
+This is an unwanted effect that will cause the Raspberry Pi, if on, to reboot.

 ```{note}
 likewise, when disconnecting the charger, the outputs will turn OFF for 20ms causing the Raspberry Pi to reboot as well.